 - E. The discharge shall be free from pollutants in amounts or combinations that: - 1.
 Settle to form bottom deposits that inhibit or prohibit the habitation, growth or propagation of aquatic life; - 2.
 Cause objectionable odor in the area in which the surface water is located; - 3.
 Cause off-flavor in aquatic organisms; - 4.
 Are toxic to humans, animals, plants or other organisms; - 5.
-Cause the growth of algae or aquatic plants that inhibit or prohibit the habitation, growth or propagation of other aquatic life or that impair recreational uses; - F. The discharge shall be free from oil, grease and other pollutants that float as debris, foam, or scum; or that cause a film or iridescent appearance on the surface of the water; or that cause a deposit on a shoreline, bank or aquatic vegetation. - G. The discharge shall not cause an increase in the ambient water temperature of more than 3.0 degrees Celsius. - H. The discharge shall not cause the dissolved oxygen concentration in the receiving water to fall below 3 mg/L from 3 hours after sunrise to sunset and 1 mg/l from sunset to 3 hours after sunrise, unless the percent saturation of oxygen remains equal to or greater than 90%.

-- I. Samples taken for the monitoring requirements specified in Part I shall be collected at the following locations: - 1.
-Influent samples shall be taken after the last addition to the collection system and prior to the first treatment process. - 2.
-Effluent samples shall be taken downstream from the last treatment process and prior to mixing with the receiving waters.
+Cause the growth of algae or aquatic plants that inhibit or prohibit the habitation, growth or propagation of other aquatic life or that impair recreational uses; - F. The discharge shall be free from oil, grease and other pollutants that float as debris, foam, or scum; or that cause a film or iridescent appearance on the surface of the water; or that cause a deposit on a shoreline, bank or aquatic vegetation. - G. The discharge shall not cause an increase in the ambient water temperature of more than 3.0 degrees Celsius. - H. The discharge shall not cause the dissolved oxygen concentration in the receiving water to fall below 3 mg/L from 3 hours after sunrise to sunset and 1 mg/l from sunset to 3 hours after sunrise, unless the percent saturation of oxygen remains equal to or greater than 90%. - I. Samples taken for the monitoring requirements specified in Part I shall be collected at the following locations: - 1.
+Influent samples for Part I.A.
+Table 1 shall be taken after the last addition to the collection system and prior to the first treatment process. - 2.
+Effluent samples for Part I.A.
+Tables 1 and 2.a shall be taken downstream from the last treatment process and prior to mixing with the receiving waters.